hknd23/idcempy/docs/idcempy_tutorial.rst

 Examples
 ========

+The examples below demonstrate how to use the `IDCeMPy` package to estimate the inflated discrete choice models ZiOP(C), MiOP(C), and GiMNL.
+The example code files, with rough calculation of model run time, are available in the `/examples <https://pypi.org/project/idcempy/>`__ directory

 Zero-inflated Ordered Probit (ZiOP) Model without Correlated Errors
 --------------------------------------------------------------------
 The `iopcmod` function estimates regression objects for "zero-inflated" and "middle-inflated" ordered probit models without correlated errors.